How to Print on Hats: A Step-by-Step Guide

 How Do You Transfer a Picture to a Hat?

-Screen printing transfers a picture to a hat and is something you can do at home with basic DIY skills or a few inexpensive items bought online.
+Screen printing is the most common method for transferring a picture to a hat, and it’s something you can easily do at home with a few basic DIY skills and inexpensive equipment.

 Need Help Printing Custom Hats?
 Shop THE/STUDIO!